This Renovation Starts With Colorful Green Tile and Only Gets Better

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Just a block away from the beach on the Jersey Shore stands a large 1920s colonial house.
+Just a block away from the beach on the Jersey Shore stands a large 1920s Colonial house.
 The kitchen was once drab, the bathrooms were dated, and the floor plan felt disjointed.
-But amid the flaws were big, beautiful arches and stucco walls, enough to convince a young couple in their 30s that this could be the perfect home for themselves and their five children, aged 2 to 11.
+But amid the flaws were big, beautiful arches and stucco walls, enough to convince a young couple in their 30s that this could be the perfect home for themselves and their five children, ages 2 to 11.

 The designer had worked on many of her own homes, as well as small-scale projects for family and friends, but this was her first major renovation, completed with the help of Monmouth Custom Builders—and by the looks of it, we’re guessing it won’t be the last.
-Here, she shares her top remodeling tips:
+Here, she shares her top remodeling tips.